Jim Leonhard: New York Jets

 In 2009, Leonhard signed with the New York Jets, reuniting him with former Ravens defensive coordinator and later New York Jets head coach, Rex Ryan.
 Terms were $6 million for 3 years with $1 million guaranteed.

 While with the New York Jets.

 During the 2009 year, Leonhard started all 16 games making 66 tackles, 2.5 sacks, one interception, six passes defended and one forced fumble.
 His efforts led to the Jets going to the play-offs but eventually losing to the Indianapolis Colts in the AFC Championship game.

 On December 3, 2010, Leonhard suffered a fractured tibia after a collision with wide receiver Patrick Turner during practice.
 He underwent surgery the same night and was ruled out for the rest of the 2010 season.
 Leonhard played 11 games in 2010 making 56 tackles, one interception, four passes defended, one forced fumble and one fumble recovery.
-The Jets would go to the play-offs again but lose the AFC Championship to the Pittsburgh Steelers.
+The Jets would go to the playoffs again but lose the AFC Championship to the Pittsburgh Steelers.

 During a game against the Kansas City Chiefs on December 11, 2011, Leonhard landed awkwardly after catching an interception thrown by Tyler Palko.
 Leonhard was carried off the field by a medical cart.
 A few days later, an MRI revealed that there was a torn patellar tendon in his right knee.
 As a result, Leonhard was eliminated for the rest of the 2011 season.
 Leonhard played 13 games in 2011 making 48 tackles, one interception, six passes defended, one forced fumble and one fumble recovery.